Amnesia (nightclub): History

 Escohotado was not interested in the commercial operation and left after 8 months.

 The dance floor was in the open air and sessions lasted until 12 or 1 pm.

 In 1978, Ginés Sánchez, a manufacturer from Madrid, took over Amnesia.
-Unexpected closings alternated with summers with capacity crowds in competition with the other discothèques, such as Ku (now Privilege Ibiza), Pacha, Glory's, and Lola's.
+Unexpected closings alternated with summers with capacity crowds in competition with the other discothèques, such as Ku (now Unvrs Ibiza), Pacha, Glory's, and Lola's.

 In the 1980s, Prontxio Izaguirre took over Amnesia, changing its theme to dance music, a mix between pop and funk, and hip hop.
 Freestyle mixing was permitted, house was about to take over, and Balearic beat was invented by DJs such as Alfredo Fiorito.

 In 1984, the drug of choice at Amnesia was mescaline from Valencia.

 In the late 1980s, the routine circuit was: